insovs/Optimization-Windows/Recommended Utility/Autoruns/README.md

 ## 📥 Download & Launch

-1. Download `autoruns.exe` from this folder **or** directly from [Microsoft Sysinternals](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns)
+1. Download `autoruns.exe` from this folder **or** directly from [Microsoft Sysinternals](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns).
-2. **No installation required** — it's a portable tool, just run it directly
+2. **No installation required** — it's a portable tool, just run it directly.
-3. **Right-click → Run as administrator** to get full visibility over system entries
+3. **Right-click → Run as administrator** to get full visibility over system entries.

 > [!IMPORTANT]
 > Without administrator rights, Autoruns cannot see drivers, system services, and other critical entries.
 Always run it as admin.